bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hartree.md

 **Douglas Hartree** was an English mathematician and physicist who worked in numerical analysis.

 ### Mathematical Profile (Excerpt):
-* Eva and William had three sons; Douglas was the oldest and both of his two younger brothers died before reaching adulthood.
 * Douglas's school education was in Cambridge and Petersfield.
 * Hartree held the chair at Manchester from 1929 to 1937 when he moved to the chair of theoretical physics.
 * Hartree was basically a theoretical physicist, and he developed powerful methods in numerical analysis.